Noisy Beeping Networks: Simulation of message passing protocols over networks

-The simulation of a single round takes $c$ epochs, where in each epoch a node with a matching color sends a single message~$\bar M$ that encodes its messages to all its neighbours.
-Furthermore, the 2-hop coloring grantees that no two nodes in the neighbourhood of any node~$u$ have the same color.
+The simulation of a single round takes $c$ epochs, where in each epoch a node with a matching color sends a single message~$\overline M$ that encodes its messages to all its neighbors.
+Furthermore, the 2-hop coloring guarantees that no two nodes in the neighborhood of any node~$u$ have the same color.
 Hence, every node $u$ hears only a single sender at every given epoch, and no collisions occur.
-Thus, the node~$u$ gets the message~$\bar M$ from $v\in \neigh_u$ with color~$i$ during the $i$-th epoch of the cycle, while no other nodes in $u$'s neighbourhood beep during that same epoch.
-Node~$u$ can parse~$\bar M$ and obtain the specific message~$M_{vu}$ that $v$ addressed to~$u$ since $u$ knows its own color, and it knows the colorset of~$v$.
-With this information $u$ can infer the position of $M_{vu}$ in~$\bar M$.
+Thus, the node~$u$ gets the message~$\overline M$ from $v\in \neigh_u$ with color~$i$ during the $i$-th epoch of the cycle, while no other nodes in $u$'s neighborhood beep during that same epoch.
+Node~$u$ can parse~$\overline M$ and obtain the specific message~$M_{vu}$ that $v$ addressed to~$u$ since $u$ knows its own color, and it knows the colorset of~$v$.
+With this information $u$ can infer the position of $M_{vu}$ in~$\overline M$.

 Nonetheless, noise may alter the communicated symbols.
-Encoding each message~$\bar M$ with the error-correcting code~$C$ that has a constant relative distance guarantees that each such message is decoded correctly, except with probability at most~$2^{-\Theta(n_C)} = 2^{-\Theta(\Delta)}$. \end{proof}
+Encoding each message~$\overline M$ with the error-correcting code~$C$ that has a constant relative distance guarantees that each such message is decoded correctly, with a probability of at least~$1-2^{-\Theta(n_C)} = 1-2^{-\Theta(\Delta)}$. \end{proof}

-By a repetitive activation of Lemma~\ref{lem:singleRound} we get that all the $|\Pi|$ rounds of $\Pi$ are simulated in $BL_\eps$ without any collisions, and that the message-error probability is at most $2^{-\Theta(\Delta)}$.
-Theorem~\ref{thm:RS} then gives that $\pi_1$ (and hence, $\pi$) is correctly simulated, except with probability
+By a repeated activation of Lemma~\ref{lem:singleRound} we get that all the $|\Pi|$ rounds of $\Pi$ are simulated in $BL_\eps$ without any collisions, and that the message-error probability is at most $2^{-\Theta(\Delta)}$.
+Theorem~\ref{thm:RS} then states that $\pi_1$ (and hence, $\pi$) is correctly simulated, with error probability at most